BacBacta/SwapPilot/docs/pancakeswap.md

   - still return `deepLink`
   - mark sellability as `UNCERTAIN` with explicit reasons
 - Expose MEV exposure and revert risk conservatively.

+## TODOs
+- Implement on-chain quoting for v2 (router `getAmountsOut`) and/or v3 (quoter) with RPC allowlist.
+- Normalize gas/fees and integrate into BEQ scoring.

 ## RPC considerations
 - RPC endpoints must be env-configurable.